5 Brand Monitoring Metrics You Should Track

-Social media and Internet monitoring is our bread and butter.
+Media monitoring is our bread and butter.
 And we love to share the knowledge!
-We already talked about hashtag monitoring or sentiment analysis.
+We’ve already talked about hashtag monitoring or sentiment analysis.
 Today is high time to discover yet another application of social listening – tracking brand monitoring metrics.
-Who, what and where can make or break your brand reputation.
+Who, what, and where can make or break your brand reputation.
 Today, I’d like to present top 5 brand monitoring metrics you should track.

 All of the brand metrics are based on results from Brand24, an Internet monitoring tool.
 You can set up your free trial here (we won’t ask for your credit card).

 Why do you need to track brand metrics?

 Tracking the performance of your brand should be an indispensable part of not only your digital marketing strategy, but also of managing your brand reputation.

 There are 2 very important aspects to consider in online reputation management, and this short video does a good job explaining them:

 If you track the right brand metrics you should be able to answer following questions:

 - Where are they present?
 Which channels do they use to communicate?

 - How do they feel about your messaging?

 The knowledge of who, what, where, and how will give you the necessary weapon to fight any looming social media crisis, increase your brand awareness, or achieve any other goal you set ahead of your brand.